Pride on the Bruce Trail

 Dates and times: August 8-10

-The Bruce Trail Clubs are hosting the following Pride-themed hikes and events:
+Bruce Trail Clubs hosted the following Pride-themed hikes and events:

 Hosting Club: Peninsula